snowwolfjay/design2code/DESIGN.md

 # Integration Layer:

 Integrates with existing development tools and CI/CD pipelines to facilitate smooth deployment and testing.
-Supports popular frameworks and libraries (e.g., Spring Boot, Express.js, Django for backend; React, Angular, Vue for frontend).
+Supports popular frameworks and libraries (developped web-components, should when use interpreter will use vue as first one, after code generator drop framework and use original js+html+css)
 Validation and Testing:

 # Validates the generated code against the original models to ensure consistency.